-4.3.2(d) Rural Residential Reserve (RRR 3-5)
+2.5.4 Rural Residential Reserve (RRR 3-5)

 Purpose: Rural areas that give Weathersfield its valued rural atmosphere; a mix of open and wooded lands, agriculture, and residences, accessible and remote.
 Residential growth in the Rural Residential Reserve District will increase demand for utilities and services moderately to severely dependent upon the intensity and remoteness of the growth location.